Bethnal

 with special thanks to Pete Townshend.
-They supported some punk bands (999, Eater, The Boys, Slaughter & the Dogs, Buzzcocks...) and Hawkwind on their 1977 UK tour and, after disbanding, three of the members formed part of the backing band for the 1981 album Hype by former Hawkwind frontman Robert Calvert.
+They supported a number of early UK punk rock bands, including 999, Eater, The Boys, Slaughter & the Dogs, Buzzcocks and spacerock proto-punk psychedelic rock outfit, Hawkwind on their 1977 UK tour and, after disbanding, three of the members formed part of the backing band for the 1981 album Hype by former Hawkwind frontman Robert Calvert.

 Key members were George Csapo (vocals, keyboards, violin), Pete Dowling (drums), Nick Michaels (guitar) and Everton Williams (bass).